panasheMuriro/react/concepts/readme.md

 `useMemo`: Memoizes a computed value, recalculating it only when dependencies change.
 Useful for expensive calculations that don’t need to rerun on every render.

+# Client side Routing

+- I learned how to implement client-side routing in a React app using React Router.
+- This lesson covers setting up basic routes, creating simple pages, and navigating between them without full page reloads.
+- I used `<BrowserRouter>, <Route>, <Switch>, and <Link>` components to handle navigation and render pages based on URL paths.